Recording and Sound Design

 LOCATION RECORDING

 I am based in New York City and will travel if needed.
-I can do field recording with battery operated portable equipment, or indoors with small or large Pro Tools systems.
+I can do field recording with battery operated portable equipment, or indoors with multi-track digital equipment.
 I have extensive experience in recording acoustic music (classical, jazz, folk, etc.).
 Rather than favor any particular technique, I believe in choosing the tools and methods that best fit the particular job.
 For example: when recording a classical group in a church, a simple stereo microphone pickup might work best; a jazz combo recording in a club might require a multi-microphone setup.

 For an overview of some of the tools I use in my work, see the equipment section.
-If you have any questions about the requirements of your particular project, call me at 1-212-666-2257 for a free consultation.
+If you have any questions about the requirements of your particular project, call me at 1-917-570-9697 or e-mail me at auldworks2 "at" gmail "dot" com, for a free consultation.

 To hear some examples of my recording work, go to the AuldWorks Audio Page.